 - Total time:20 minutes

-- 1 four-inch-square piece kombu (sea kelp, see note above)
+- 1 four-inch-square piece kombu (sea kelp, see note)

-- 1/2 cup small dried anchovies (optional, see note above)
+- 1/2 cup small dried anchovies (optional, see note)

-- 2 cups very fermented kimchi with juice (see note above)
+- 2 cups very fermented kimchi with juice (see note)

 - 1 tablespoon vegetable oil